Birthgap — global fertility and the timing of parenthood

 Motherhood prevalence (TMR)

 In 2024, the total maternal rate (TMR) is 62.0%.
 It fell compared with 2023 (down 4.2pp).
 Across the most recent five-year window (2020–2024), TMR has been falling with an average of 63.5%.
 Looking back to the 2020s (63.5%), TMR stands lower by about 1.5pp.
+Globally ranking is not available because the country is outside the current rankable comparison set.
+Within Europe ranking is not available because the country is outside the current rankable comparison set.

 Total Maternal Rate (TMR) over the decades